nickpgill/nickpgill.github.io/_posts/2026-03-12-kimeu-arphaxad-ngwava-phd.md

 <img src="../kimeu1.jpg" width="450pt" alt="me" />

 Congratulations to Kimeu Arphaxad Ngwava who has been awarded his PhD.
-His PhD thesis entitled *Calculating the minimal size of a nilpotent cover of the finite symmetric, alternating and dihedral groups*.
+His PhD thesis was entitled *Calculating the minimal size of a nilpotent cover of the finite symmetric, alternating and dihedral groups*.
 I was the lead supervisor for Kimeu; my colleague, Ian Short, and Fredrick Nyamwala from Moi University in Kenya were the other supervisors.
 Kimeu's PhD was awarded by Moi University.
 Ian and I were remote supervisors.

 Kimeu's work was impressive for many reasons.
 First, it produced two lovely papers:
  - [Nilpotent covers of symmetric and alternating groups](https://projecteuclid.org/journals/bulletin-of-the-belgian-mathematical-society-simon-stevin/volume-29/issue-2/Nilpotent-covers-of-symmetric-and-alternating-groups/10.36045/j.bbms.220218.short).
 The authors were Kimeu, Ian Short and I.